-Our Color Series is an exploration of the meaning and connotations of color in culture and business.
+An exploration of the meaning and connotations of the color black in culture and business.

 When something is the new black, we understand that it is a new trend, a new staple.
 Yet the sophistication of black may well never fade: between black-tie affairs and the black robes of lawyers and judges, black indicates respectable status and power.
 It is sleek and stylish, yet holds an air of mystery: Johnny Cash was known as “the Man in Black,” generally performing in all black clothing.
 Coco Chanel is known for her “little black dress,” introduced first in 1926.